-As of 1st July 2020, Landlord mandatory 5 year electrical safety checks will be a legal requirements for all new tenancies in England.
-For existing tenancies, this will come into effect on 1st April 2021.
+On 1st July 2020, Landlord mandatory 5 year electrical safety checks became a legal requirements for all new tenancies in England.
+For existing tenancies, this came into effect on 1st April 2021.

 What are the current safety requirements?